RufusLion/front-end-test/README.md

 # 🧪 Rufus Leonard - News API Test 🧪

 In this task, we are asking you to implement a news reader.
-Your application will make it easy to browse a list of latest news articles based on a topic of your choosing.
+Your application should make it easy to browse a list of latest news articles based on a topic of your choosing.
 You will be expected to use [React](https://reactjs.org/), however, beyond this, you are free to make whatever design and technology choices that you think are best.

 ### 📊 - API Data - 📊

 Your application should make use of the [newsapi](https://newsapi.org/).
 You will need to create a free account to get an API key.
-After creating an account querying for data shoudl be simple, as shown below:
+After creating an account, querying for data should be simple, as shown below:

 https://newsapi.org/v2/everything?q=bitcoin&apiKey=<APIKEY>